adriangalilea/LambdaTunnel/README.md

 # Fast set-up if you hate security
 _This is only for the brave ones that trust random people on the internet, definitely a bad idea and you should exercise more caution from now on.
-But thanks for trust I guess. :) ❤️_
+But thanks for the trust I guess. :) ❤️_

 1. Open your terminal.
 2. Run the following command: